Glodenox/wme-om/README.md

 Userscripts are snippets of code that are executed after the loading of certain webpages.
 This script does this after the loading of the Waze Map Editor.
 In order to run userscripts in your browser, you are adviced to use Firefox or Google Chrome.

 You will need to install an add-on that manages userscripts for this to work.
-If you use Firefox, you should install [GreaseMonkey](https://addons.mozilla.org/firefox/addon/greasemonkey/) and for Google Chrome you should install [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).
+There is TamperMonkey for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) and [Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).

 These add-ons will be visible in the browser with an additional button that is visible to the right of the address bar.
 Through this button it will be possible to maintain any userscripts you install.